 - 16 About the level of fitness

 A new trip to a new continent.
 I feel very very fortunate to be able to make this trip.
 I’m on the KLM flight from Amsterdam to Lima which is a 12 ½ hour long haul flight and yes I am a little bit nervous.
 Am I fit enough?
 Will the Machu Picchu altitude be bothering me?
+Will I REALLY be chewing coca leaves in Peru?
 This was me solo traveller back in 2011.

 I’m going on a 10 day trip with G Adventures who organises Inca Trail Tours and run their own operations at the start of the hike.
 ‘The Amazon to Andes Classic Tour’, includes 2 highlights: hiking the Inca trail and visiting the Amazon jungle in Peru.
 Hiking the Inca Trail with the Machu Picchu mountain as finishing point has been one of my dreams and now this dream was becoming reality.
 Normally I wouldn’t be the person to go on an organized group trip but this offer was just too good to be true so I am very grateful to be on this plane to Lima.